 2.5.
 Analysis

 For all patients a ‘RETeval® score’ was calculated by performing Pearson’s correlation analysis using GraphPad Prism to quantify the difference in interhemispheric differences (the single channel flash VEP) between the 2 eyes.
 Only recordings between 0 and 200ms were used as this is the window with the most significant asymmetry for younger children[25].
 A RETeval score of +1.0 shows complete correlation whereas a value of -1.0 shows complete asymmetry.
-The more negative the score, the more abnormal the crossing is, and any score less than 0 was termed abnormal.
+The more negative the score the more abnormal the crossing is, and any score less than 0 was termed abnormal.
 Unpaired t-tests were then performed to compare the RETeval® score of the control data with the albinism data.
 Receiver Operating Characteristic (ROC) curves were generated in GraphPad Prism to calculate the sensitivity and specificity of the device.
 Data was also grouped by age and differences across age groups for control and chiasmal misrouting data were measured by a 2-way ANOVA in GraphPad Prism.

 3. Results